quantumlib/Stim/doc/python_api_reference_vDev.md

             CAUTION: simulation results *MAY NOT* be consistent if you vary how many shots are taken.
 For example, taking 10 shots and then 90 shots will give different results from taking 100 shots in one call.
+        reference_sample: The data to xor into the measurement flips produced by the frame simulator, in order to produce proper measurement results.
+            This can either be specified as an `np.bool_` array or a bit packed `np.uint8` array (little endian).
+Under normal conditions, the reference sample should be a valid noiseless sample of the circuit, such as the one returned by `circuit.reference_sample()`.
+If this argument is not provided, the reference sample will be set to `circuit.reference_sample()`, unless `skip_reference_sample=True`
+            is used, in which case it will be set to all-zeros.

     Returns:
         An initialized stim.CompiledMeasurementSampler.